 Other times we have more creative ways of enjoying prayer, that might involve writing, drawing, craft work or moving around the room.
 The point is that we believe that in prayer we can speak to and engage with God, and that we can create space in our own lives for God to speak and heal and create life.
 That’s what we’re inviting you into throughout the service.

 Our messages each week come from a passage in the Bible (also known as the Holy Scriptures in the Christian tradition).
-Usually someone will read out the passage of the Bible, and then the preacher (the minister Tom is most likely to be on-hand for this) will give a 20-minute or so talk about what that passage means, how God might be challenging or inviting us through it and what practical things it might actually mean for our life today, in Dunedin 2020.
+Usually someone will read out the passage of the Bible, and then the preacher (the minister Tom is most likely to be on-hand for this) will give a 20-to-30 minute talk about what that passage means, how God might be challenging or inviting us through it and what practical things it might actually mean for our life today, in Aotearoa, NZ.

 Sometimes people like to take notes at this point, maybe on their phones, in a journal, or maybe on paper that we provide.
 Sometimes people doodle, or do colouring or other things like that.
 We like to encourage this kind of active, thoughtful interaction with the Bible text and the ideas and thoughts coming out through the sermon.